 The proposal for provision and allocation to the business areas and units is prepared by the Board of Directors’ Remuneration Committee.
 Particular consideration is given to any risks that maybe associated with the proposal.
 The Committee also analyses the impact on Carnegie’s present and future financial position.
 This assessment is based on the forecasts used in the ICLAAP.
 Special attention is paid to ensuring that capital targets set by the Board will not be missed.
 Finally, the Committee assesses whether there is any risk of conflicts of interest and, if so, how the conflicts will be managed The recommendation from the Remuneration Committee forms the basis of the Board’s final decision on variable remuneration.

 Carnegie applies a corporate-wide annual process to evaluate individual employee performance.
 The assessment is made against predefined objectives and covers both financial and non-financial criteria.
 Any allocation of variable remuneration and possible increases in fixed salary are determined in relation to attainment of individual objectives, unit performance and Group performance.

-In compliance with external regulations, Carnegie has identified “Defined identified staff ”, who are employees who exert significant influence over the company’s risks that could lead to significant impairment of earnings or financial position.
-Defined identified staff include executive management, employees in leading strategic positions, employees responsible for control functions and risktakers, as defined by external regulations.
-For this group, 40-60% of variable remuneration is deferred for three to five years.
-The deferred portion may be withheld if criteria established in conjunction with the decision to allocate variable remuneration are not met.
-In addition, variable remuneration to this group may not exceed fixed remuneration.
+In compliance with external regulations, Carnegie has identified “Defined identified staff ”, which is employees whom exert significant influence over the company’s risks that could lead to significant impairment of earnings or financial position.
+Defined identified staff include executive management, employees in leading strategic positions, employees responsible for control functions and risk takers, as defined by external regulations.
+Variable remuneration to this group may not exceed fixed remuneration.
+For identified staff in Carnegie’s Norwegian subsidiary, half of the variable remuneration must be deferred for at least three years under certain conditions.

 Employees in control functions